Answers to Frequently Asked Questions about MHB's Gay Parenting Assitance Program (GPAP)

 - What is the income threshold for the program?

-The income threshold was set by our board of director in consultation with the donors and service providers that contribute to our program.
+The income threshold was set by our board of directors in consultation with the donors and service providers that contribute to our program.
 While we do not divulge our methods for calculating eligible income for assistance into GPAP, we do take into consideration several factors including regional cost of living and age.

 - Can I/we apply Stage I discounts towards a clinic and / or agency that I/we have already signed with?